UmbraResonance/Blue_Team_Hunting_Field_Notes/README.md

 5.  **First-Principles Thinking:** Operational commands (01, 06) are backed by deep OS internals knowledge (08).
 We don't just run queries; we understand how the OS generates the artifacts (e.g., how EPROCESS/VAD structures expose DKOM evasion, or why Kerberos delegation misconfigurations enable RBCD attacks).
 6.  **Layered Cross-Reference:** Malware TTPs (04) are explicitly anchored to OS internals (08) — e.g., Process Hollowing references VAD tree mechanics, and COM Hijacking references RPCSS architecture.
 7.  **Force Multiplication:** Codifying manual tradecraft and research (01-08) into automated, reusable modules (09) to ensure defense operates at machine speed.
+8.  **Tradecraft Over Tooling:** Tools are vehicles, not destinations.
+The workflows here are designed around investigative logic first — specific tooling is selected (or built) to serve the method, not the other way around.
+When existing tools leave a gap in the workflow, the gap gets filled.

 ---